Daddy beats me!

 Every child and young person has the right to protection, help and support and to a life free from violence.
 You can speak up for your rights, for yourself or for a friend.
 Talking to us or talking to someone you trust is often an important first step, which is not so easy.

 Parents can also help in such a situation or when they see it in other children or adults.
-You can request advice anonymously and confidentially from the parent helpline 26 64 05 55.
+You can request advice anonymously and confidentially from the Elterentelefon (parents' phone) 26 64 05 55.

-If a person's life is in great danger, please contact the 112 emergency call center or the 113 police.
+If a person's life is in great danger, please contact the emergency call centre 112 or the police 113.